This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How much does a dog grooming service cost?

-Expect to pay $30 to $90, depending on your dog’s size, coat length, and services.
+Dog grooming services typically cost $50 to $90, depending on your dog’s size, coat condition, and location.

 How much should you tip a dog groomer?

-You should tip your dog groomer 15-20% of the total cost.
+You should tip your dog groomer 15-20% of the total cost for standard services.

-For tougher jobs, like handling matted fur or nervous dogs, consider tipping 25-40% to show appreciation for their extra effort and patience.
+For exceptional care, severe matting, or challenging behavior, consider tipping 25-40% to acknowledge their extra effort and dedication.

 Does dog grooming include a tip?